-Have a warm bowl of One Pan Jambalaya Pasta any day of the year – this dish is full of flavors and takes less than an hour to come together.
-It’s the perfect comfort food for a family weeknight dinner.
+Enjoy a warm bowl of one pan jambalaya pasta any day of the year.
+This dish is full of flavors and takes less than an hour to prepare.
+It's the perfect comfort food for a family weeknight dinner.

-I always think of cajun and southern food as family food.
-Food that’s made with family for family and even in restaurants, I’ve noticed that food is served family style, which means ten to twenty people who probably don’t know each other would sit around one table and eat together, experiencing the amazing joy of sharing food.
+I always think of Cajun and southern food as family food, that is, food that's made with family for family.
+Even in restaurants, I've noticed that these cuisines are served family style, which means ten to twenty people who probably don't know each other sit around one table and eat together, experiencing the amazing joy of sharing food.

-This easy jambalaya pasta is a recipe that I tested and developed when we had just come back from our annual southern trip (yes, that’s a thing we do) and I would love to share it with you.
-We do like one pot dishes too because no one got time to wash a dozen pots and pans after dinner!
+This easy jambalaya pasta is a recipe that I tested and developed when we had just come back from our annual southern trip (yes, that's a thing we do) and I'm very excited to share it with you.
+We love one pot dishes both for ease of cooking and to cut down on the number of dishes we have to clean afterwards!

 Why this pasta recipe works